Keeping children safe is our highest priority and incorporates a wide range of responsibility and duties from child protection to health and safety.

 All staff receive safeguarding training annually and any necessary training throughout the school year.
 All staff, governors and regular volunteers are DBS checked.

-The Headteacher is the Designated Safeguarding Lead and in her absence this role is assumed by our Deputy Designated Safeguarding Leads, Mrs Gritton and Mrs Ward, all have undertaken appropriate training for the role.
+The Headteacher is the Designated Safeguarding Lead and in her absence this role is assumed by our Deputy Designated Safeguarding Lead Mrs Nicole Ward, all have undertaken appropriate training for the role.

-The Governor responsible for Safeguarding is Mr Simon Fletcher.
+The Governor responsible for Safeguarding is Mrs Alison Sawkins.

 Please refer to our Child Protection Policy for further information, which can be found under the Policies and Procedures Tab.